openharmony/third_party_musl/docs/interface/namespace/DLNS_ADD_PLUGIN_DEFAULT_LD_DICTIONARY.md

 4. It is also restricted by [dlns_set_ld_permitted_path](./DLNS_SET_LD_PERMITTED_PATH.md).
 5. `path`'s length is restricted by [PATH_MAX](https://pubs.opengroup.org/onlinepubs/9799919799/functions/fpathconf.html).

 Note: This function is MT-Safe(multi-thread safe) and not signal-safe.
-This function is mutually exclusive with other namespaces and linker operations
+This function is mutually exclusive with other namespaces and linker operations.

 #### **RETURN VALUE**